lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ### Blind fish

 The blind cave fish ([*Astyanax mexicanus*](https://en.wikipedia.org/wiki/Mexican_tetra)) is a species for which some live in dark caves their whole lives, while others live above ground in rivers.
-The cave-dwelling fish differ significantly in their appearance: they have non-functional remnants of eyeballs (vestigial; sometimes fully lost), have lost the pigmentation in their scales and they also have significantly smaller midbrains (the region of the brain that processes vision).
+The cave-dwelling fish differ significantly in their appearance: they have non-functional remnants of eyeballs (vestigial; sometimes fully lost), have completely lost the pigmentation in their scales (albinism, due to a mutated *OCA2* gene) and they also have significantly smaller midbrains (the region of the brain that processes vision).
 These traits have convergently evolved independently in multiple cave populations.

 Experiments have shown that the blind fish have a metabolic energy reduction of 15\% relative to the above-ground fish ([Moran, Softley & Warrant, 2015](https://www.science.org/doi/10.1126/sciadv.1500363)), providing a selection advantage for the cave fish to lose their eyes (the 'expensive tissue hypothesis').
 The blind cave fish is likely on its way towards peripatric speciation.

 ## Comparative embryology